tyeborg/simple-assembly-program/README.md

     int 0x80                                             ; call the operating system
 ```

-5. Save the program and exit nano
+5. Save the program and exit nano.
 6. To build and run the program perform the following on the commands:

 ```bash